ntotten-kainos/GDS-Example-Repo-MVC-DOTNET/README.md

 ## Step 3: Add GDS precompiled assets to your project

+For a full tutorial, see the GOV.UK Guide on using GDS precompiled assets [here](https://frontend.design-system.service.gov.uk/install-using-precompiled-files/#try-gov-uk-frontend-using-precompiled-files).
+Note: This will require some tinkering to adapt it to the structure of a .NET Core project.
+Mainly in the way the assets are referenced in the `_Layout.cshtml` file and how you add assets to `wwwroot`.

-1. Downlaod the latest pre-compiled GDS assets from [this repo](https://github.com/alphagov/govuk-frontend/releases/tag/v5.7.1).
+1. Download the latest pre-compiled GDS assets from [this repo](https://github.com/alphagov/govuk-frontend/releases/tag/v5.7.1).
    Extract the contents of the downloaded zip file.
-2. Copy the "assets" folder from the extracted zip and paste this into the "wwwroot" folder of your project.
+2. Copy the `assets` folder from the extracted zip and paste this into the `wwwroot` folder of your project.
-3. Create a folder under "wwwroot" called "stylesheets".
+3. Create a folder under `wwwroot` called `stylesheets`.
-   Copy the "govuk-frontend-5.7.1.min.css" and "govuk-frontend-5.7.1.min.css.map" files from the extracted zip and paste these into the "stylesheets" folder.
+   Copy the `govuk-frontend-5.7.1.min.css` and `govuk-frontend-5.7.1.min.css.map` files from the extracted zip and paste these into the `stylesheets` folder.
-4. Create a folder under "wwwroot" called "javascripts".
+4. Create a folder under `wwwroot` called `javascripts`.
-   Copy the "govuk-frontend-5.7.1.min.js" and "govuk-frontend-5.7.1.min.js.map" files from the extracted zip and paste these into the "javascripts" folder.
+   Copy the `govuk-frontend-5.7.1.min.js` and `govuk-frontend-5.7.1.min.js.map` files from the extracted zip and paste these into the `javascripts` folder.

 ## Step 4: Update your layout file to include GDS assets

-1. Under "Views > Shared" in your project, open the "_Layout.cshtml" file.
+1. Under `Views > Shared` in your project, open the `_Layout.cshtml` file.
 2. In the `<head></head>` section of the file, add the following code:
    `<link rel="stylesheet" href="~/stylesheets/govuk-frontend-5.7.1.min.css">`
 3. At the top of `<body>`, inside the `<body>` tags, add the following code: